 Richard adopted me when I was borderline homeless, gave me a job as a typesetter, bought me many dinners at Helen’s Grill on Main Street, and romanced me until I finally caved and moved in with him.
 One of our many adventures was Richard’s connection with John Lee Hooker through an ex-girlfriend Millie Strom, a talented photographer who wound up being John Lee’s wife.

-They invited us down to John’s home in Gilroy for a visit, and we did photo sessions while we were there.
+They invited us down to John’s home in California for a visit, and we did photo sessions while we were there.
 Millie really made me look good!

 Photos by Millie Strom Hooker